willstMSFT/microsoft-365-docs/copilot/copilot-prompt-gallery-export-prompts.md

 | M365TeamsGroupId | ID of the team to which the prompts were shared.                                                                                     |
 | ExportDirectory  | Location to store your output files.
 The folder should already exist.
 If not specified, the export files are saved to the current folder. |

-For example, the following exports the prompts shared in Copilot Lab to the team with an ID of "d0efcad2-6744-0de6-0624-ea467d4293af" and downloads the export files to the location C:\PromptsExportAdamBarr.
+For example, the following exports the prompts shared in Copilot Prompt Gallery to the team with an ID of "d0efcad2-6744-0de6-0624-ea467d4293af" and downloads the export files to the location C:\PromptsExportAdamBarr.

 ```powershell
 Export- PromptsGroupContent -M365TeamsGroupId  d0efcad2-6744-0de6-0624-ea467d4293af -ExportDirectory C:\PromptsExportAdamBarr